huangcanan/Awesome-Large-Speech-Model/README.md

 # Awesome-Large-Speech-Model
-A repository I use to organize content related to Large Speech(Audio) Model, including paper, data, applications, tools and so on.
+A repository used to organize content related to Large Speech(Audio) Model, including paper, data, applications, tools and so on.

 This repo will be updated continuously ...